openjdk/amber-docs/site/guides/exhaustiveness-guide.md

    only a small subset of these.
 In this situation, listing all the permitted subtypes would likely be low-value ceremony, while picking off a small number of subtypes and ignoring the rest is analogous to an unbalanced `if` statement.
-This is best seen when a sealed type has many subtypes: `sealed interface A permits A1, A2, A3, A4, ...
-A100 { }` -- a match-all `case A` is reasonable.
+This is best seen when a sealed type has many subtypes, e.g., `sealed interface A permits A1, A2, A3, A4, ...
+A100 { }` -- a match-all `case A ...` is reasonable here.

 Further, even if all subtypes are handled by their own `case`, it may sometimes be necessary to use a match-all `case` anyway, to provide custom error handling in the